aspose-diagram/Aspose.Diagram-for-Java/Plugins/Aspose_Diagram_Java_for_IntelliJ(Maven)/README.md

 The project is **Intellij IDEA (JetBrains Java IDE) maven plugin** facilitates java developer to comfortably work with Aspose.Diagram for Java API within the IntelliJ IDEA.

-Aspose.Diagram for Java is an easy-to-use, high-performance and well-documented library that works with VSD, VSDX, VSS, VST, VSX, VTX, VDW and VDX files in Java applications without the need to rely on Microsoft Office Visio®.
+Aspose.Diagram for Java is an easy-to-use, high-performance and well-documented library that works with VSD, VSDX, VSS, VST, VSX, VTX, VDW, VDX, VSSX, VSTX, VSDM, VSSM and VSTM files in Java applications without the need to rely on Microsoft Office Visio®.

 The plugins is for those who wants to utilize / use **Aspose.Diagram for Java API** in their java projects / applications.